Educating girls is one of the fastest ways to alleviate poverty worldwide.

 Camfed resource grants help to provide books for classrooms and libraries, as well as teaching resources, such as stationery, chalk and blackboards.
 Learning resource grants can also go towards water, sanitation and hygiene programs in schools.
 Camfed’s health and hygiene training in schools, through young women in the CAMA network, complements these projects.

-We support girls in applications and preparation for tertiary education.
+We support girls in applications for tertiary education, in youth enterprise and to seek employment.

 Child protection is central to Camfed’s work.